-After the piping has been removed, radiological surveys would be performed in the empty Transfer Trench and the trench would be demolished and disposed of offsite as uncontaminated construction and demolition debris.
+After the piping has been removed, radiological surveys would be performed in the empty transfer trench and it would be demolished and disposed of off site as uncontaminated construction and demolition debris.

-C.3.1.3.4 Demolition of the Permanent Ventilation System Building include both the superstructure and all concrete slabs and foundations associated with it.
-All demolished equipment would be disposed of as low specific activity waste, with the exception of the ventilation system media, which would be packaged and disposed of as Class A low-level radioactive waste.
+C.3.1.3.4 Demolition of the Permanent Ventilation System Building

+The equipment inside the Permanent Ventilation System Building would be removed, packaged, and disposed of, and the building would be demolished through the use of a front-end loader and other concrete demolition equipment.
+Demolition would include both the superstructure and all concrete slabs and foundations associated with it.
+All demolished equipment would be disposed of as low-specific-activity waste, with the exception of the ventilation system media, which would be packaged and disposed of as Class A low-level radioactive waste.